iov-one/starnamed/scripts/genesis/README.md

-# Add A Node To iov-mainnet-ibc
+# Add A (Validator) Node To iov-mainnet-ibc

 Execute the following commands to light-up a node for **iov-mainnet-ibc**.
+Be sure to change the custom environment variables `USER_IOV`, the user that will run the node, and `SIGNER`, the key that will sign the `create-validator` transaction.  `USER_IOV` must exist before you can proceed.
+If your node is not a validator then `SIGNER` is inconsequential.

 ```sh
 sudo su -c bash # make life easier for the next ~100 lines